CheseFrut/Cheesy-Vector-Class/README.md

 > and feel free to use the specialised vector structs I have already made.

 ## Colour Examples
-The colour types work the same the **`VectorN`** types, but you it can also be multiplied by any Vector type.
+The colour types work the same the **`VectorN`** types, but it can also be multiplied by any Vector type.
 It also has predefined colour constants.

 > [!WARNING]
 > **`Colour`** types do not yet automatically scale their values from `{0.0 -> 1.0}` to `{0 -> 255}` and vice versa when converting to and from **`Colour255`** types.